openmfe/website/src/pages/development/performance.md

 - **Transpilation** is what we call the process of transforming code in a way that it is compatible with other runtime environments.
 In the days of Internet Explorer, we used to transpile our nice ES6 code to the ES5 standard to make it cross-browser compliant.
 This is not necessary anymore; current browsers are mature and evolve fast enough to support relevant JavaScript features without the need of translation.
 However, these days, we see transpilation mainly with Typescript and with framework-specific languages or constructs; the prime example being JSX.
 Yes, they add a lot of value during development.
 But the code they produce has significant overhead in terms of volume and runtime resources.

-- **Polyfills**: Similar to transpilation, polyfills help with backwards compability for browsers.
+- **Polyfills**: Similar to transpilation, polyfills help with backwards compatibility for browsers.
 But instead of translating the syntax, they add API features of the browser in a transparent way.
 Same as transpilation, polyfills are not needed in most cases today and should only be added seletively in edge cases.

 Of course, we don’t need to do everything from scratch, even with a lightweight mindset, we can use tools like Rollup to bundle and optimise our artefacts.